mittagessen/kraken/README.rst

 ::

-  $ kraken -i image.tif image.txt
+  $ kraken -i image.tif image.txt binarize segment ocr

 To binarize a single image using the nlbin algorithm: